hugobgranja/SwiftAlgorithms/README.md

 # SwiftAlgorithms

-A package of algorithms and data structures implemented in Swift for learning purposes.
+A package of algorithms and data structures implemented in Swift.
+These implementations are mostly for learning purposes and optimized towards readability.